Documentation

 }

-Then by using the following code, e.g. in a Single State Button, we can stop the animation at any time by pressing the button:
+Then by using the following code, e.g. in the Single State Button, we can stop the animation at any time by pressing the button:

 SwiffyAnimation1.setVars("myresponse,pause");